-These easy fish balls (meatballs) with sardines are a take on the Mexican dish Albondigas de Pescado.
+These easy fish meatballs (fish balls) are adapted from the Mexican dish Albondigas de Pescado and are made with sardines.
 Serve them with a quick and easy tomato sauce as an appetizer, or add them to pasta for seafood spaghetti and meatballs!

 This post is sponsored by King Oscar.

 Sometimes inspiration strikes at unlikely times, from unlikely places.

 Case in point-- one night, a few months back, I came home, plopped my tired self on the couch, and declared that I was-- without a doubt-- much too tired to cook dinner.

 The husband strapped on his superhero cape, and made a big ol' pot of spaghetti.